 Oh.
 “Yeah.
 That’d be good for you.”
 No killing.
 Just suspicious activity.
 That was good for Papyrus.
 Sans looked back at the family profile Papyrus drug up.
 “Human assassin.
 Totally can handle that.
 Just like our old job.”

 “Sans.
 Don’t do anything you don’t have to,” Papyrus warned him.
 “Also.
 Well.”

-“The ma was an assassin too?”
+“Oh, the ma was an assassin too?”
 Sans spotted it before he could tell him.

-“Your monster.
+“Mutants are still monsters, no matter what word is used for them.
+Instinct is still strong.
 You do what’s told, but when things get rough, you get your family too.”
 Looks like the monsters on the surface did still follow some old rules.
 It’s just that.
 “They gotta know about the experiments.
 You can’t live up here and not know, Papyrus.”